alexevansigg/CSA-Enhanced-Operations/README.md

   	Manage Subscriptions across all organizations efficiently (Experimental)
   ```

-5. To fix the CSA styling on the dashboard you can add the following css snippet to the end of the file **csa.war/dashboard/css/base.css** to make the Tile Title fit better.
+5. To fix the CSA styling on the dashboard you can add the following css snippet to the end of the file **csa.war/dashboard/css/base.css**.
+This will prevent the text from overlaying when viewing the dashboard on smaller viewports.

   ```CSS
   	.tile h3 {